2025 San Antonio Water Restrictions Affecting Real Estate

 New San Antonio Water Restrictions

-In a significant move, the SAWS board of trustees has unanimously approved new drought rules.
+In 2024, IN a significant move, the SAWS board of trustees has unanimously approved new drought rules.
 These rules aim to replace city-issued citations with a $137 fee that requires residents and businesses to go to municipal court.
 The implications of these changes could be far-reaching for property owners.
 San Antonio Water Systems approach to water conservation is to target the highest water users.
 According to the EPA, nearly 9 billion gallons a day are used for landscape irrigation and is estimated to account for nearly 30% of all residential water use.

 Proposed Water Restrictions San Antonio